 - 24/7 support for the Standard Plan and above

-Jive, like Grasshopper, is a LogMeIn product.
-When selecting a virtual business number from Jive, you’re granted a choice from within over 200 area codes.
-From Jive’s website, it’s easy to order new phone numbers.
-Jive charges by the minute for inbound calls on virtual business numbers, but flat monthly rates are also available.
+GoToConnect offers to choose from within over 200 area codes.
+It charges by the minute for inbound calls on virtual business numbers, but flat monthly rates are also available.
+You can also buy phones from their website.

 - Individual call logs